Financially reviewed by Patrick Flood, CFA.

 It has long been known that portfolio diversification mitigates risk and volatility.
 The All Weather Portfolio seemingly maximizes diversification using a variety of asset classes.
 This diversification benefit is borne of the inherent uncorrelation of these assets, e.g. when stocks go down, bonds tend to go up.
 This conveniently obviates the need for any attempt at or anxiety over market timing or guesswork.

 Note that the All Weather Portfolio as it is prescribed is not based on true risk parity of the assets.
 It is simply the product of an interview between Tony Robbins and Ray Dalio in which Dalio suggested that these weightings, without leverage, would be suitable and easy to manage for the average investor.
 Dalio even suggested that these weightings “would not be exact or perfect.”
 I explore options for actual risk parity below later on in this post.
+In fairness, the real All Weather Fund at Bridgewater – after which this portfolio is modeled – seems to be based on risk parity of the 4 economic seasons listed below.

 As the name suggests, the All Weather Portfolio is designed to be able to “weather” any storm.
 It uses asset class diversification based on seasonality in the interest of limiting volatility and drawdowns.
 The holdings and the allocations thereof correspond to Dalio’s view on economic “seasons.”
 Dalio’s strategy and expertise are so pervasive that the phrase “all weather” is now used to describe other portfolios that behave like his in surviving any economic climate, e.g. “investing in an all weather portfolio.”